wyhitcs/data-protection/introduction_to_privacy.md

 ###Privacy and Data Protection in Europe

-In the ’50, the Council of Europe recognized privacy as afundamental right
+In the ’50, the Council of Europe recognized privacy as a fundamental right

 * Article 8 of the European Convention of Human Rights and Fundamental Freedoms (Council of Europe, Rome, 1950) **Everyone has the right to respect for his private and family life, hishome and his correspondence**